danielzengky/bootProcessInformation/README.md

     coding your task file.

-for examle your task:  m300exair
+for example your task:  m300exair

 ```
 analysis_task